-To be accepted into the program for either certification or degree tract the student must:
+To be accepted into the program the student must:

-- Meet college admission requirements as stated in the college catalog, including ASSET/COMPASS scores. - Complete a program of study as provided by the designated instructional staff. - 3.
+- 1. Meet college admission requirements as stated in the college catalog, including ASSET/COMPASS scores. - Complete a program of study as provided by the designated instructional staff. - 3.
 Provide evidence of meeting the prerequisites e.g.: transcripts, licensure, or certifications.